infusion/node-gamecontroller/README.md

 [![Build Status](https://travis-ci.org/infusion/node-gamecontroller.svg?branch=master)](https://travis-ci.org/infusion/node-gamecontroller)
 [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

-Gamecontroller.js is a small layer on top of HID to interact with USB game controllers, like Sony PlayStation, XBOX, SNES, ... with node.js.
+Gamecontroller.js is a small layer on top of HID to interact with any USB game controller, like Sony PlayStation, XBOX, SNES, ... with node.js, depending on a small config for each controller only.